JetDirect: 615n series ASIC issue

 Any 615n series card can fail, but it is up to HP to determine if the failure is due to the chipset or some other factor.
 HP recommended to call them or contact them through the Web site and they will proceed to do some simple troubleshooting steps to determine if the failure is due to the chipset or some other cause.
-If it is proven to be the chipset, HP would be able to replace the card under warranty with an as-new card (nominally a 620n).